 By the time you read these words, I expect you will have been warmly and repeatedly welcomed to Quincy University, whether you are a returning student or are new to QU.
-As a Catholic university in the Franciscan tradition, hospitality is one of our core values.
+As a Catholic university sponsored by the Franciscans, hospitality is one of our fundamental values.
 I hope you always will feel included and help others feel included by this caring community.

 The Student Handbook provides an explanation of an array of campus resources, along with many of our policies and procedures.
 Your personal safety and timely graduation will require you to follow these policies and take advantage of the many opportunities on our campus for academic and personal support.
-While our policies are revised each year, the COVID-19 pandemic has led to the creation of some new policies and the updating of many others.
-Please read this newest edition of the Student Handbook carefully, as it explains many requirements for campus life that are intended to keep us safe for the remainder of the COVID-19 pandemic.
+Our policies are revised each year, and, this year, we have once again updated many of our policies related to COVID-19 and other pandemics.

+Please read this newest edition of the Student Handbook carefully, as it explains many requirements for campus life that are intended to keep us safe and to ensure the good of our entire community.
+While we typically revise the Handbook in the summer, we reserve the right to update the Handbook at any time.